greggersaurus/OpenSteamController/Jingle/README.md

 Finally, save the Jingle Data to EEPROM.
-Once you have configured all the Jingles and customized them so that they fit within the Jingle Memory (see the Jingle Memm Used Bar in the GUI for details), you can press the Save to EEPROM button.
-Once this compelte successfully you rae ready to restore the Official Controller Firmware.
+Once you have configured all the Jingles and customized them so that they fit within the Jingle Memory (see the Jingle Mem Used Bar in the GUI for details), you can press the Save to EEPROM button.
+Once this complete successfully you rae ready to restore the Official Controller Firmware.